Club San Cirano: History

 San Cirano has the particularity of having won the national title without ever winning a provincial title.
 In 1998, San Cirano reached the final of the Nacional de Clubes and drew with San Luis, hence sharing the title.
 It also has a great group of fans called "LA 36".

 Today the club is mostly competitive at underage levels and has become one of the best rugby academies in Buenos Aires.
 In 2011, San Cirano came back to the higher category of the URBA.

+In 1999, San Cirano won the "Campeonato Sudamericano", a club competition in South America held from 1985 to 2000.
+San Cirano qualified as winner of 1998 Nacional de Clubes (title shared with San Luis, which also took part in the competition).
+San Cirano eliminated Universidad Católica in semifinals and then defeated Uruguayan side Carrasco Polo 16–15, winning their first and only continental title.